oguzgelal/SemanticJS/README.md

 --------
 The node_modules directory which contains all the third party plugins **(that are necessary for build process only, not included in the library)** is ignored.
 So after cloning the project, running `(sudo) npm install` is needed.
 After that, all you need to do is to run `grunt` command.

 All the building process is handled by Grunt.
 It compresses, optimizes and minifies all the modular javascript structure, and places in the `dist/` directory.
-The output of this complex and modular is only one lightweight file, **semantic.min.js** (or semantic.js which is the non-minified version).
+The output of library is only one lightweight file, **semantic.min.js** (or semantic.js which is the non-minified version).

 Usage
 --------